Zilla Gateway Deployment on EKS

 Prerequisites

-- Zilla Platform deployed
+- Zilla Platform deployed and initialized (admin account created)

 - Amazon EKS cluster